deeplearning4j/deeplearning4j-docs/word2vec.md

 *Q: How does Word2Vec Use Memory?*

-*A:* The major memory consumer in w2v is weghts matrix.
+*A:* The major memory consumer in w2v is weights matrix.
 Math is simple there: NumberOfWords x NumberOfDimensions x 2 x DataType memory footprint.

 So, if you build w2v model for 100k words using floats, and 100 dimensions, your memory footprint will be 100k x 100 x 2 x 4 (float size) = 80MB RAM just for matri + some space for strings, variables, threads etc.